Astronomy: a gentle introduction

 Are there any other costs?
 Is there anything I need to bring?

-You might want to have a notepad and paper handy.
+Bring a notepad and paper.
 There will be no additional costs for the course.

 When I've finished, what course can I do next?

-HS132 Science guest lecture: Professor Raman Prinja: Our stellar story, from dusty birth to explosive death.
+HS145 Guest lecture with Raman Prinja: The stellar story, from dusty birth to explosive death

 Roger has been an amateur astronomer for more than six decades.
 Professional involvement in astronomy waited until 1995, when he tried teaching.
 A serendipitous encounter at AstroFest led to enrolment at the University of Hertfordshire, which, in turn, led to graduation with a BSc in Astronomy (with computing) in 1995.
 Staff at UoH sponsored him as a Fellow of the Royal Astronomical Society (FRAS) in 1995.
 Tutoring appointments have included Workers’ Educational Association, Open University, City Lit and the Royal Observatory Greenwich so he teaches a very wide range from very basic (Astronomy a Gentle Introduction at City Lit) to second level undergraduate work for the OU.
 Roger finds the variety stimulating and still enjoys doing some actual observing.
 For instance, he is a volunteer Demonstrator at the Hampstead Observatory.
 On the more theoretical side, he is keen to talk about Cosmology (at the City Lit and for the OU).